ARMANANS1218/Banking-Dashboard-react-pro/README.md

 # Personal Finance Dashboard

-A modern **Personal Finance Dashboard** built using **React.js**, designed to help users manage their finances effectively with a clean, dark-themed UI.
+A modern **Personal Banking Dashboard** built using **React.js**, designed to help users manage their finances effectively with a clean, dark-themed UI.

 ![Dashboard Screenshot](./Screenshot.png)